A Unified and Fast-Sampling Diffusion Bridge Framework via Stochastic Optimal Control: Experiments

-\textbf{SDE-based Methods.} For comparison among SDE-based methods, we choose the training-based methods IR-SDE \cite{IR-SDE}, DDBMs \cite{DDBMs}, GOUB \cite{GOUB}, UniDB \cite{UniDB}, and the training-free methods MaRS (for accelerating IR-SDE sampling) \cite{MaRS} and DBIM (for accelerating DDBMs sampling) \cite{DBIM} as baselines.
-The qualitative and quantitative results are illustrated in Table \ref{table_main_sde_all} and Figure \ref{4tasks_combine}.
-To characterize the trade-off between computational efficiency and sample quality, we evaluate UniDB++ at $\text{NFE}=5$, $\text{NFE}=20$, and $\text{NFE}=50$ to systematically assess its performance in both efficiency for small NFEs and quality for large NFEs.
-In all image restoration tasks, our proposed UniDB++ with only $\text{NFE}=5$ already achieves similar results to the training-based baselines with $\text{NFE}=100$ and surpasses all the baselines with $\text{NFE}=20$.
-Furthermore, UniDB++ with $\text{NFE}=50$ achieves better perceptual scores (LPIPS and FID).
-Particularly in super-resolution tasks, our analysis emphasizes the superior perceptual quality metrics (LPIPS and FID) \cite{IR-SDE}, indicating that UniDB++ effectively preserves fine-grained image details such as eyelashes, plant spines, and high-speed moving vehicles, as visually demonstrated in Figure \ref{4tasks_combine}.
-Quantitative results in Table \ref{table_main_sde_all} also reveals UniDB++’s performance varies by sampling regime: better pixel-level details (higher PSNR and SSIM) at low NFEs, and improved perceptual quality (improved LPIPS and FID) at large NFEs, indicating that UniDB++ can further preserve image details as the sampling steps increase.
+For comparison among SDE-based methods, we choose the training-based methods IR-SDE \cite{IR-SDE}, DDBMs \cite{DDBMs}, GOUB \cite{GOUB}, and the training-free methods MaRS (for accelerating IR-SDE sampling) \cite{MaRS} and DBIMs (for accelerating DDBMs sampling) \cite{DBIM} as baselines.
+The quantitative and qualitative results are illustrated in Table \ref{table_main_sde_all} and Figure \ref{fig_main_experiment}.
+To characterize the trade-off between computational efficiency and sample quality, we evaluate UniDB++ at different NFEs to systematically assess its performance in both efficiency for small NFEs and quality for large NFEs.
+As for the comparison among the training-based methods, It is observed that our model UniDB achieved state-of-the-art results in all indicators.
+Furthermore, our proposed training-free algorithm UniDB++ with only $\text{NFE}=5$ or $\text{NFE}=10$ already achieves similar results to these training-based baselines with $\text{NFE}=100$ and surpasses all the baselines with $\text{NFE}=20$ in all image restoration tasks.
+Meanwhile, UniDB++ with $\text{NFE}=50$ achieves better perceptual scores (LPIPS and FID).
+Quantitative results in Table \ref{table_main_sde_all} also reveals UniDB++’s performance varies by sampling regime: better pixel-level details (higher PSNR and SSIM) at low NFEs, and improved perceptual quality (higher LPIPS and FID) at large NFEs, indicating that UniDB++ can further preserve image details as the sampling steps increase.
+Both UniDB and UniDB++ also excel by delivering superior performance in both visual quality and detail such as noses, eyes, alphabets, and shrubs compared to other results.

-\textbf{Mean-ODE-based Methods.} In Table \ref{table_main_mean_ode}, we compared UniDB++ against GOUB and UniDB with reverse-time Mean-ODE process on Image 4$\times$Super-Resolution, Image RainDrop Restoration, and Image Deraining.
-Notably, UniDB++ with $\text{NFE}=5$ achieves superior performance in all tasks compared to baseline methods at $\text{NFE}=100$, demonstrating a $20\times$ acceleration while maintaining competitive accuracy.